|

 solidarity and social action cloaks a conservative conformity with the

+international and national structure of power.
 It is no coincidence that as NGOs have become dominant in

 certain regions independent class political action has declined, and